vpinball/pinmame/src/p2k/README.md

   column is `core_findSize()`'s `+ 1` and every `CORE_VIDEO` game has it - Baby Pac-Man and Granny
   report 257 for a 256-pixel screen.
 It is left alone deliberately: changing it would move those games' output too.
+* **Lamp fault detection: per-lamp works, the matrix test is unconfirmed.** Pinball 2000 lets an operator find a dead bulb from the test menu, by driving a lamp and reading it back.
+That readback is registers `0x10`/`0x11` on the power driver board - the 74LS240 the operations manual marks "Lamp Status", used for diagnostics only.
+This driver returned a constant `0x00`, so every lamp on both machines reported as short circuited.
+It now echoes the lamp row latches, modelling a playfield where every bulb is present, and **the per-lamp test passes on both games**.
+  The sense (`P2K_LAMP_STATUS_INVERT`, 0 = echo un-inverted) was measured with `P2K_PDBWATCH`, not
+  inferred: the test walks one row bit at a time and reads back after each, and the driven bit has to read back set.

+  What is *not* confirmed is the whole-matrix test that runs at power-up (`lamp_powerup_tests`, filling `poweron_open_matrix`).
+Note before chasing it that `Test Lampe Matrix A` is that test's **progress title**, not a fault - the verdict is the separate `%d Lampen Probleme` line, and the column-level fault text is `Column %d%c` + `OPEN CIRCUIT`.
+Two things are known: the test-menu screen itself performs no reads at all and only walks columns with the rows clear, so it displays a stored result rather than measuring; and clearing NVRAM does not change what it shows.
+The game-side entry points are named in the packages' `symbols.rom` - `lamp_powerup_tests`, `diagnostics_is_lamp_bad`, `poweron_open_matrix`, `lamp_test_report_print`.

+* **The fuse diagnostics are a stub.** The power driver board reports fuse status on registers `0x12`/`0x13` (`wms_pdb_fuse_status`, `pdb_fuses`); this driver returns a constant, so whatever the test menu says about fuses is that constant and not a measurement.
+* **The modulated outputs, PWM, are not implemented.** Coils, lamps and GI are reported as plain on/off, so a frontend gets no coil strength, no bulb fade and no brightness - `coreGlobals.nSolenoids` is 0 and nothing here calls `core_write_pwm_output*()` or `core_set_pwm_output_type()`.
+That is deliberate rather than forgotten, and half-doing it is worse than leaving it: `core_getSol()` switches to `physicOutputState` the moment `nSolenoids` is non-zero and the option is on, so declaring the count without also feeding the integrator would report every output as permanently off.
+See the note by `p2k_getSol` in `src/wpc/p2k.c` for what implementing it needs, and why the once-a-frame `p2k_sync_io()` is the thing standing in the way.
 * `-frames_to_run` does not work headless - the counter it watches sits inside the display update, past the point where a headless run returns.
 The remote debugger's `/api/debugger/control?cmd=exit` ends a run cleanly instead, which is also what gets NVRAM